Review by Graham Johnstone

 This is all drawn in a confident, if somewhat functional cartoon style in which key props like Tim’s trailer, are effectively conveyed.
 Faces are minimal but expressive, most noticeably as we follow Tim’s reactions during a phone conversation.
 Hanshaw’s roots are in animation, and there is a slight sense here of factory floor efficiency over fine aesthetics.
 Surely trading his technical pen for something more expressive wouldn’t have slowed him down too much?
 The inked pages with their the bleached-out quality and spot blacks might have looked like a poor man’s Chester Brown, but Hanshaw brings it to life with his colouring, sticking to a couple of overlaid colours at a time, but making them count – especially the oranges and blues of the twilit desert scenes.

 Hanshaw provides a credible if surreal pay-off that doesn’t blow away the gentle human story, and builds on and extends the earlier stories.
-The drawing, colour, and storytelling integrate seamlessly, adding up to an individual, and ultimately charming book.
+The drawing, colour, and storytelling integrate seamlessly, adding up to an individual, and ultimately charming graphic novel.